mrshll1001/brimstone/README.md

 * POSSE Posts to Mastodon
 * Support microformats for Indieweb feed compatibility
 * Support media attachments to posts e.g. images
+* Remove Materialize css and replace with PureCSS

 ## Implemented
 * Basic blogging and microblogging with Posts.